 Such assets are carried at amortised cost, using the effective interest method if the time value of money is significant.
-Gains and losses are recognised in the statement of comprehensive income, when the loans and receivables are derecognised or impaired, as well as through the amortisation process.
+Gains and losses are recognised in profit and loss, when the loans and receivables are derecognised or impaired, as well as through the amortisation process.